Flashcards: Animals in Northern Sierra Miwok

 'The horse is eating.'

 Hɨ́y’ɨksɨs aa?
 (Do you know?)
 Horses were introduced to California only in the last few centuries.
-Northern Sierra Miwok speakers borrowed the name kawáayu from Spanish caballo (horse); many Native California languages borrowed this from Spanish too.
+Northern Sierra Miwok speakers borrowed the name kawáayu from Spanish caballo (horse); many other Native California languages borrowed it from Spanish too.

 Cékkesse